Home > Computer > Computer Network for JOTI

 Internet Connection

-Other possible uses would be a web-cam, allowing others to see us via a web site.
+Other uses include a web-cam, allowing others to see us via the JOTI Cafe web site.

 Local Network